-Summer is winding down for a lot of kids.
-But there are still plenty of fun things to do in August with your children as you make the transition from carefree summer days to daily carpools.
+By August, summer is winding down for a lot of kids, but there are still plenty of fun things to do in August with your children as you make the transition from carefree summer days to daily carpools.
 Pick one or more of the activities on this list to celebrate the final days before the school bell rings.

 Get Ready for Back to School Time